yuanyuanduan/MVZKP-Implementation/README.md

 ## Installation

-We implement our SIF protocols on a machine running Ubuntu 20.04 LTS.
+We implement our SIF protocols on a machine running Ubuntu 22.04 LTS.
 You can use the following commands to install the packages that will be used:

 ```
 sudo apt-get update
-sudo apt-get install -y cmake git build-essential libssl-dev
+sudo apt-get install -y cmake git build-essential
 ```

 ## Running a simple test